ceph/ceph-ansible/README-MULTISITE.md

 Finally, The variable `rgw_zone` is set to "default" to enable compression for clusters configured without rgw multi-site.
 If multisite is configured `rgw_zone` should not be set to "default".

-For more defail information on multisite please visit: <https://docs.ceph.com/docs/master/radosgw/multisite/>.
+For more detail information on multisite please visit: <https://docs.ceph.com/docs/master/radosgw/multisite/>.

 ## Deployment Scenario #1: Single Realm & Zonegroup with Multiple Ceph Clusters